Jonathan Ansell: Solo venture

 A Night at the Opera had its first performance at the Cardiff Millennium Centre on 30 October 2008 and toured 18 venues in the UK ending at the London Palladium on 23 November 2008.
 The show co-starred Silvia Colloca, Telman Guzhevsky, Anna-Clare Monk, Toby Stafford Allen and Olivia Safe.
 On Saturday, 8 November 2008, Ansell performed "Today Won't Come Again" with Westenra at the Festival of Remembrance at the Royal Albert Hall and later sang Here's to the Heroes when the returning forces came into the auditorium.

 During February 2009, Ansell toured with Westenra in The Valentines Tour.
 At the England versus Scotland Six Nations Rugby Match at Twickenham on 21 March 2009, Ansell sang "God Save the Queen" at Twickenham.
 During Easter Week, 7 April 2009, Jonathan appeared in Dictionary Corner on Channel 4's Countdown.
 Ansell was nominated for the Classical Brits 2009 "Album of the Year" with Tenor at the Movies.
-On Monday 30 November 2009, Ansell launched the This Mornings Christmas Choir.
+On Monday 30 November 2009, Ansell launched the This Morning's Christmas Choir.
 In 2010, Ansell made his musical theatre début as The Man in the Bill Kenwright touring production of Andrew Lloyd Webber and Jim Steinman's Whistle Down The Wind.
 Opening at the Liverpool Empire on 20 January, Ansell performed eight shows a week during the eight-month UK tour.
 Ansell played Boemer and two other characters in the 2010 National Tour of Lark Rise to Candleford starting at the Theatre Royal Windsor in September 2010.

 In April and May 2011, Ansell played the role of the Prince/Beast in a national tour of Beauty and the Beast..
 In June 2011, he toured the UK with the show Jonathan Ansell and Friends.
 Ansell unsuccessfully auditioned for the lead role in the Andrew Lloyd Webber production of Jesus Christ Superstar in 2012, as part of ITV's Superstar TV talent contest.
 In January 2012, Ansell launched a new album project, a mix of pop/rock covers and classics.
 The Album Two Hearts was released on 14 October 2013.